-I am now about to introduce you to one of my most challenging parts.
-I call this part the drill sergeant.
+Allow me to introduce you to the Drill Sergeant–one of my most challenging parts.
 Many of you may have a similar part.
 My drill sergeant demands productivity at all costs, and not in a nice way.

 I am not a morning person, as I indicated in my first post.
 The drill sergeant doesn’t give a crap.
 He (I think of it as a he) doesn’t give a crap if it’s a weekend, either; he still wants me to get up.
 I don’t listen to him, of course, but I pay the price.
 For every extra hour of sleep I try to get, the drill sergeant yells at me, telling me how other people are up doing normal people productive things, while I am lying in bed wasting my life away.